Cipher Department of the High Command of the Wehrmacht: Intercept networks

 OKW/Chi ran two distinct interception networks, which included legacy systems from previous agencies.
 The first system that was subordinated to Chi I, intercepted inter-state wireless traffic of enemy and neutral stations, that included enciphered and unenciphered telegraphic communications of diplomatic and military attache messages sent in Morse code and most messages were encrypted and received from enemy and neutral states.
 Messages picked up on this system were sent to OKW/Chi for decipherment.
-The second network's mission, which was subordinated to Chi II and Chi III, was to monitor foreign wireless news broadcasts, with all traffic sent in clear text, and included such news agencies as Reuters, and Domei, picture transmission as well as enemy multiple Morse code wireless transmissions, also of illicit transmissions, agents' messages and the secret press in Europe.
+The second network's mission, which was subordinated to Chi II and Chi III, was to monitor foreign wireless news broadcasts, with all traffic sent in clear text, and included such news agencies as Reuters, and Domei, picture transmission as well as multiple enemy Morse code wireless transmissions, also of illicit transmissions, agents' messages and the secret press in Europe.
 The second system was also used for testing of new or special equipment.

 The first network and by far the largest consisted of two large fixed signals intercept stations at Lauf, one at Treuenbrietzen, and outstations at Lörrach, Tennenlohe and branch stations at Libourne, Madrid, Sofia.
 These stations were subordinated to Chi I.

 The Treuenbrietzen station was created in 1933 and used to pick up diplomatic traffic before the war.
 It was subordinated by OKW/Chi in 1939, but little is known about it since staff escaped to Werfen at the end of the war and they were never interrogated by TICOM.
 The Lauf station started life intercepting diplomatic traffic in 1933, but was also subordinated by OKW/Chi in 1939 and expanded considerably.
 It had three small intercept stations on its own.
 These were branch stations at Lörrach with eight intercept sets to track Swiss traffic, Tennenlohe was a backup/emergency station with five sets and there was a small station at Libourne in France, operating nine sets from 1943 and used to track Swedish and Turkish Traffic.

 Lauf had between 200 and 250 people running it, including outstations with over 80 women after January 1944.
 It used around 90 receiving sets.
 TICOM primary witness to the running of Lauf was Specialist Flicke, who stated: